fusioncharts/dev_centre_docs/chart-guide/advanced-charts/gantt-chart/adding-scroll-to-chart.md

 </table>

-<p class="text-info">If the duration specified by you is more than the actual time span of the chart, the scroll bar for the Gantt pane is not displayed.</p>
+> If the duration specified by you is more than the actual time span of the chart, the scroll bar for the Gantt pane is not displayed.</p>

 ## Configuring Scroll Properties